Austin-Healey 3000: BJ8 sports convertible

 The Mark III BJ8 remained in production until the end of 1967 when manufacture of the Austin-Healey 3000 ceased.

 In May 1964 the Phase II version of the Mark III was released, which gained ground clearance through a modified rear chassis.
 In March 1965 the car received separate indicator lights.

 17,712 Mark IIIs were manufactured.

-Sidescreens
+Mark IV

+As the life of the 3000 was drawing near, Healey considered various updates to help the car remain saleable while also meeting stricter emissions and safety regulations.
+Closest to reaching production was the 4000 Mark IV, of which three examples were finished in 1966 and 1967.
+Two were automatics and one was fitted with the four-speed manual transmission from the Jaguar E-type.
+The bodywork was 6 in wider, the interior altered and made more spacious due to the extra width, but the main change was the aluminium 3.9-litre Rolls-Royce engine – the same unit which was fitted to the Vanden Plas 4-litre R.

 Pininfarina grand tourer

-Pininfarina exhibited the 3000 as a closed roof grand tourer at the October 1962 Earls Court Show.
+Pininfarina exhibited the 3000 as a closed roof grand tourer, designed by Pio Manzù, at the October 1962 Earls Court Show.
 It was the winning design from a competition by Swiss motoring publication Auto-Jahr.

 In racing

-Austin Healey 3000's have a long competition history, and raced at most major racing circuits around the world, including Sebring (USA), Le Mans (France), and Mount Panorama Circuit, Bathurst (Australia).
+Austin Healey 3000s have a long competition history, and raced at most major racing circuits around the world, including Sebring (USA), Le Mans (France), and Mount Panorama Circuit, Bathurst (Australia).
 The BMC competitions department rallied the 3000 from its introduction, but the development of the works cars effectively ended in 1965, mainly because of the success of the Mini Cooper 'S'.

+The most successful Austin-Healey 3000s include 54 FAC and 56 FAC (which finished 12th and 25th at the 12 Hours of Sebring in 1963), DD300 (which competed in the 1961 24 Hours of Le Mans), and 727 URX (which finished 1st in the Liège–Rome–Liège Rally).